intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 presence of specialization constants and properly handle them.

-DPC++ FE handles `kernel_handler` SYCL kernel function argument, creates additional kernel arguments to pass specialization constants through buffer if necessary (if native support is not available) and generates integration footer.
+DPC++ FE handles `kernel_handler` SYCL kernel function argument, creates additional kernel argument to pass specialization constants through buffer if necessary (i.e. if native support is not available) and generates integration footer.

-`sycl-post-link` transforms device code to either generate proper SPIR-V with specialization constants (when native support is available) or to generate correct access to corresponding kernel arguments (which are used when native support is not available); also the tool generates some device image properties with all information needed for DPC++ RT (like which numeric SPIR-V ID was assigned to which symbolic ID).
+`sycl-post-link` transforms device code to either generate proper SPIR-V Friendly IR with specialization constants (when native support is available) or to generate correct access to corresponding kernel argument (which are used when native support is not available); also the tool generates some device image properties with all information needed for DPC++ RT (like which numeric SPIR-V ID was assigned to which symbolic ID).

-With help of `clang-offload-wrapper` tool, those device image properties are embedded into the application together with device code and used by DPC++ RT while handling specialization constants during application execution: it either calls corresponding PI API to set a value of corresponding specialization constant or it fills a special buffer with values of specialization constants and passes it as kernel argument to emulate support of specialization constants.
+With help of `clang-offload-wrapper` tool, those device image properties are embedded into the application together with device code and used by DPC++ RT while handling specialization constants during application execution: it either calls corresponding PI API to set a value of a specialization constant or it fills a special buffer with values of specialization constants and passes it as kernel argument to emulate support of specialization constants.

-Sections below describe each component in details.
+Sections below describe each component in more details.

 ### DPC++ Headers